 P2 Gold Announces Remaining Drill Results from 2022 Drill Program including Drill Hole BAM-061 with 1.73 g/t gold over 46.5 meters

-/EIN News/ -- VANCOUVER, British Columbia, Dec.
-06, 2022 (GLOBE NEWSWIRE) -- P2 Gold Inc. (“P2” or the “Company”) (TSX-V:PGLD) (OTCQB:PGLDF), reports results from the remaining drill holes from the 2022 Drill Program at its gold-copper BAM Project located in the Golden Triangle in northwest British Columbia.
+VANCOUVER, British Columbia, Dec.
+06, 2022 (GLOBE NEWSWIRE) -- P2 Gold Inc. ("P2" or the "Company") PGLD PGLDF, reports results from the remaining drill holes from the 2022 Drill Program at its gold-copper BAM Project located in the Golden Triangle in northwest British Columbia.

 "We are pleased to report the remaining drill results from the BAM 2022 Drill Program, where significant near-surface gold mineralization has now been defined over a strike length of more than one kilometer at the Monarch Gold Zone, which remains open to the north and south," commented Joe Ovsenek, President and CEO of P2.
 "With these results in hand, we have started preparation of the maiden Mineral Resource estimate for the near-surface gold mineralization at the Monarch Gold Zone.
 We have also received the results from the NSMT and ZTEM geophysical surveys which are being compiled with the available geology and geochemistry data in order to develop the 2023 exploration program.
 The 2023 exploration program at BAM will focus on locating the porphyry source of the near-surface gold and copper mineralization, which we believe underlies the BAM Project claims, as well as the expansion of the near-surface gold mineralization."